greeny-blue/home-network-monitoring/homemap/README.md

-# Homemap
+# homemap

-Homemap is a small experimental network discovery tool designed for **learning, exploration and home network visibility**.
+`homemap` is a small experimental network discovery tool designed for **learning, exploration and home network visibility**.

 The goal of the project is to gradually build a lightweight tool that performs some of the core functions of tools such as **Nmap**, while remaining simple enough to understand at a systems level.